-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2019
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ 44,071 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures, however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
-44,000 Depreciation of capital assets is not recognized in the governmental fund statements but is reported as an expense in the statement of activities.
-(148,021) Repayments of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-305,000 Amortization of Bond discounts/premiums and deferred amount on refunding is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-461 The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the governmental fund financial statements.
-4,448 Change in net position of governmental activities \$ 249,959
+Net change in fund balances - total governmental funds \$ 53,472 Amounts reported for governmental activities in the statement of activities are different because: The cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
+52,838 Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+360,000 Expenses reported in the statement of activities that do not require the use of current financial resources are not reported as expenditures in the funds.
+The details of the differences are as follows: Original issue discount Depreciation of capital assets (167,435) Amortization of original issue premium 10,967 Amortization of deferred amount on refunding (10,506) The change in accrued interest on long-term liabilities between the current and prior fiscal years is recorded in the statement of activities, but not in the governmental fund financial statements.
+5,271 · Change in net position of governmental activities \$ 304,607